-Before you know it, the holidays will be here, filling up the calendar with more to-dos and festivities.
+Before you know it, the holidays will be here.
+Even with fewer get-togethers this year, the calendar is still filling up with to-dos.
 Don’t put off the year-end planning details of bank reconciliations and estimated tax payments until the last minute.
-We advise all business owners to provide a clean version of your financial records to your accountant on or before November 15.
 Save yourself the stress and start the cleanup now!

 Here are some bookkeeping tips and questions to ask yourself: